woolyseal/collective.contactinformation/README.rst

 Installation
 ------------

-Install mr.developer first:
+Install mr.developer first by adding following lines and proceed with a buildout:

     [buildout]

     extensions =
         mr.developer

-Install collective.contactinformation by adding it to your buildout:
+Install collective.contactinformation by adding it to your buildout now:

     [buildout]